atdyer/SMT/README.md

 command-line environment.
 If you are comfortable using the command-line, the easiest method is to use your distro's package manager:

-* In Ubuntu/Debian: `sudo apt-get install libqt4-dev libqt4-opengl-dev zliblg-dev`
+* In Ubuntu/Debian: `sudo apt-get install libqt4-dev libqt4-opengl-dev libglew1.6-dev`
 * In Fedora:        `yum install qt-devel`
 * In Arch Linux:    `pacman -S qt`
 * In Mac OS X with [Homebrew](http://mxcl.github.io/homebrew/): `brew install qt`